re-figure/refigure/Contributing.md

 #  For those interested in creative writing or generating infographics and cartoons

 1. Create/manage/help with our monthly newsletter.
-2. Publish your open science blogs on our website Please email contactrefigure@gmail if you are interested or tweet to @re_Figure
+2. Publish your open science blogs on our website.
+Please email contactrefigure@gmail if you are interested or tweet to @re_Figure

 # For science journalists